How to Add Autocomplete Search to Your WordPress Site

 How to Add Search to Your WordPress Site with a Plugin

-There are a lot of WordPress search plugins you can choose from, but not all of them include the functionality we’re after.
-For this section, we’ll focus on three of the best options you can use, and show you how to enable autocomplete search with each of them.
+There are a lot of WordPress search plugins you can choose from, but not all of them include the autocomplete feature we’re after.
+For this section, we’ll focus on three of the best options you can use and show you how to enable predictive search with each of them.